felixmulder/felixmulder.github.io/writing/2022-03-07-Interviewing-as-a-Software-Engineer.md

 There are different strategies for distributing the load:

 Round robin
-: Distributing traffic evenly accross machines
+: Distributing traffic evenly across machines

 Sticky sessions
 : Directing a user's traffic to the same machine for the duration of a session